-When someone is suffering from mental health problems or an addiction to drugs or alcohol, they face the prospects of a very difficult life.
+When someone is suffering from mental health problems or an addiction to drugs or alcohol, they face the prospect of a complicated life.
 Fortunately, a great majority of these people eventually see the light.
-They reach a point where the cycle of addiction is simply too much to handle.
-When it’s time for them to stop using and start recovering from their addiction illness, what options do they really have?
+They reach a point where the cycle of addiction is too much to handle.
+When it’s time for them to stop using and start recovering from their addiction illness, what options do they have?

 For the most part, there are five primary treatment options used by top rehab facilities.
 Here are a list and a brief description of each option.
 They are listed from least intensive to most intensive:

-- Outpatient – patient reports for scheduled treatment sessions on a regular basis
+- Outpatient – patient reports for scheduled treatment sessions regularly

 - Intensive Outpatient – similar to outpatient except the patient is required to spend an extensive amount of time in the facility, undergoing intensive therapy